mnievesc/Short-Awk-Tutorial/README.md

 ```
 echo "I am a command, please type or copy-paste me into your terminal"
 ```
+Comments will be noted by this sign `#`.
+You do not need to copy these into your terminal, but if you do nothing will happen.

 We will be working with example files in .bed format I downloaded and modified from the UCSC genome browser (https://genome.ucsc.edu/).
 I picked the .bed format because the data is organized in tab-delimited columnar format which is exactly the type of data that awk excels at working with.
 For more on the .bed format see: https://genome.ucsc.edu/FAQ/FAQformat.html#format1.
 I also want to mention that the content and structure of this tutorial is largely based on the great chapter **Unix Data Tools** in *Buffalo V (2015).
 Bioinformatics Data Skills.
 O'Reilly Media*.